chinapedia/wikipedia.abstract.en/Page/Gesta_Danorum.md

 Printing

-Saxo_Chr_P_front_version_001.jpg's Saxo version, Paris 1514.]]
+'s Saxo version, Paris 1514.]]
 The first printed press publication and the oldest known complete text of Saxo’s works is Christiern Pedersen's Latin edition, printed and published by Jodocus Badius in Paris, France on 15 March 1514 under the title of _Danorum Regum heroumque Historiae_ ("History of the Kings and heroes of the Danes").
 The edition features the following colophon: ..._impressit in inclyta Parrhisorum academia Iodocus Badius Ascensius Idibus Martiis.
 MDXIIII.
 Supputatione Romana._ (the Ides of March, 1514).

 The full front page reads (with abbreviations expanded) in Latin: